hippke/Pandora/docs/interface.rst

 :supersampling_factor: (*int*) (Optional parameter, default value: 1).
 In the default 1 = no supersampling.
 Higher values compensate for morphological deformation at the cost of computational expense.
 :occult_small_threshold: (*float*) (Optional parameter, default value: 0.01) If the moon radius (R_S/R_star) is smaller than this value, its occultation is approximated with constant limb darkening under its area.
 To obtain a precise estimate even for very small moons, set `occult_small_threshold` to a very small value (e.g., 1e-8).
 :hill_sphere_threshold: (*float*) (Optional parameter, default value: 1.1) If the moon semimajor axis is larger than *hill_sphere_threshold*, the moon is considered unphysical.
 Then, a planet-only model is returned.
 The usual threshold should be close to *hill_sphere_threshold=1*.
 To keep unphysical systems, set a high value, e.g. *hill_sphere_threshold=100*.
 :numerical_grid: (*int*) (Optional parameter, default value: 25) Diameter in pixels of numerical grid to estimate planet-moon occultation in case at least one body is on the stellar limb.
-A value of 25 (100) pixels corresponds to an accuracy <1 ppm (<0.25ppm).
+A value of 25 (100) pixels corresponds to an accuracy < 1 ppm (<0.25 ppm).
 :time: (*1D array of floats*) Time stamps to evaluate model at.
 :cache: (*2d array of floats*) Optional.
 Can be used to speed-up model calculation in case of fixed limb-darkening parameters.